xiaoY233/GLM-Free-API/README_EN.md

 ## API List

+Currently supports:

+1. OpenAI-compatible `/v1/chat/completions` interface
+2. Google Gemini-compatible `/v1beta/models/:model:generateContent` interface
+3. Anthropic Claude-compatible `/v1/messages` interface

-Currently supports the OpenAI-compatible `/v1/chat/completions` interface.
-You can use OpenAI or other compatible clients to access the interface, or use online services such as [dify](https://dify.ai/) to access.
+You can use clients compatible with openai, gemini-cli, claude-code, or other compatible clients to access the interface, or use online services such as [dify](https://dify.ai/) to access.

 ### Chat Completion